 WJTA's color coding scheme was added to the Recommended Practices for the Use of High Pressure Waterjetting Equipment in September 2011.
-The text of the recommendation appears below, excerpted from the current Industry Best Practices for the Use of High Pressure Waterjetting Equipment (First Edition, 2016):
+The text of the recommendation appears below, excerpted from the current Industry Best Practices for the Use of High Pressure Waterjetting Equipment (Second Edition, 2021):

 Pressure hoses are designed for various pressures and could present a safety hazard if not used for the designated pressure.
 In order to better identify the pressure in use, it is recommended that the following color code scheme is used for the applicable maximum working pressure: